What Are Dzi Beads? Understanding the Dzi Beads Meaning

 Traditional prayer mala with a dzi bead By Rubin Museum of Art - Rubin Museum of Art, Public Domain, https://commons.wikimedia.org/w/index.php?curid=31023714

-Dzi stones are particularly significant due to the number of eyes present on the stone, which symbolize different concepts such as clearing obstacles, wisdom, wealth, longevity, spiritual power, and protection.
-The origins, designs, and the issue of counterfeiting of Dzi stones are also important aspects to consider.
+Dzi stones are particularly significant for the number of eyes on each stone, which symbolize concepts such as clearing obstacles, wisdom, wealth, longevity, spiritual power, and protection.
+The circular patterns on the beads, called “eyes,” dictate their specific powers.
+The number of “eyes” or specific shapes etched on a bead determines its specific purpose.
+Historically, Dzi beads were believed to protect against the evil eye and counteract negative energies, and were sometimes even ground up for use in medicines.
+The origins, designs, and issues surrounding the counterfeiting of Dzi stones are also important to consider.

 Regarding colouring, most are deep brown or black, while any design is white.
 However, agate is a varied stone, so it can also contain shades of white, ivory, and beige.
 The lustre leans toward waxy, and the surface is very smooth, often because they are commonly worn, and many are passed down from generation to generation.